WeiChienHsu/CS271/week1/README.md

 ***

 ## VonNeuman Architecture
-Program is stored in memory, and is executed under the control of the operating system using an Instruction Execution Cycle
+computer architectures that store programs in memory, and execute them under the control of the instruction execution cycle.

 ***